 This datapoint is a measure of the number of emergency room visits per thousand days of short-term care.
 Avoiding emergency medical situations is one way to gauge patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
-High levels of performance with ADL's usually correlates with successful rehabilitation services.
+This indicates the percentage of short-term stay residents that experienced functional improvements, such as with activities of daily living.

 - St Joseph Mercy ChelseaAcute Care Hospitals 0.92 miles away775 S Main St Chelsea Michigan 48118Voluntary non-profit - Private(734) 475-3911